JAMJU/CONLL_2021_nonnative_speech_perception/README.md

 Where `folder_results` is the folder where all the delta values files are, `$file_in` is the predictor file created above, and `$file_out` is the final predictor file.

 ## How to compare the predictors ?
+A file with all predictor values is already available in the git (`data/predictor_file_complete.csv`), otherwise you can create it by using the previous steps.

 ### Log-likelihood
 ##### Simple
 `python simple_probit_model.py $predictor_file $out_file $french $english`